Skip to content

 • Final Discharge

-Below is a summary of the many duties and responsibilities and executor or administrator have in administering a probate estate.
+Below is a summary of the many executor duties and responsibilities an executor or administrator has in administering a probate estate.

 This is for informational use only.
 Always consult with an estate planning attorney for legal advice regarding the probate process and the duties of an executor.
 The probate timeline summarizes the steps in the probate process and the estimated time frame.